wayism/blog/content/posts/2025/01/divine-tara-introduction.md

 This is the endless chain of love and service that characterizes the spiritual realm—beings who have received guidance becoming guides for others, in an eternal circulation of wisdom and compassion.

----

 *Begin today.
 Your Divine Tara is waiting for your conscious recognition of the beautiful relationship that has always existed between you.*
+---

 *Ready to explore more about Wayist spiritual practices?
-Visit [Wayism.Net](https://wayism.net) for practical training, or connect with fellow practitioners at [Wayism.Life](https://wayism.life).*
+Connect with fellow practitioners at [Wayist.Life](https://wayist.life).
+Visit [Wayism.Net](https://wayism.net) for our publishing house.*

+---